knorrie/network-examples/bgp-contd/README.md

     ibgp_r0 > removed [replaced] 2001:db8:10::/48 via fe80::4ef:8ff:fe02:cef6 on lan
     kernel1 < replaced 2001:db8:10::/48 via fe80::bc5d:a8ff:fee4:c062 on lan

+Note that shutting down a BGP session only will stop the exchange of routing information.
+The link itself is not disabled in this example.
+This means that if for whatever reason (like manual configuration of routes) traffic would arrive over this link, it would still happily be handled by the linux kernel.

+### Fixing iBGP

 As I said a little earlier, there is still some configuration missing, although we didn't spot it yet it seems.
 Well, if you try to reach any router in `AS65010` from `R0`, you will see it fail:

     root@R0:/# traceroute r11